-Equity is obtained by subtracting liabilities from assets be it owner’s equity or shareholder’s equity.
-Assets are defined as those which help the business manufacture and generate operating revenues.
+Equity is obtained by subtracting liabilities from assets, be it owner’s equity or shareholder’s equity.
+Assets are defined as those who help the business manufacture and generate operating revenues.

 What is Equity?

 Owner’s equity or shareholders equity is that part of the balance sheet which we get by subtracting liabilities from assets.
-Whenever the owner of a company decides to start a business it requires resources in order to buy property machinery and other things to manufacture products and start and run the business.
-There are two sources of funds in order to buy all the assets required to run a business.
-One of the sources of funds is debt and the other sources of funds are equity.
+Whenever the owner of a company decides to start a business, it requires resources to buy property machinery and other things to manufacture products and start and run the business.
+There are two sources of funds to buy all the assets required to run a business.
+One of the sources of funds is debt, and the other sources of funds are equity.
 Equity is part of sources of funds which is funded by the owners of the company.
-Equity comprises of various other subparts that add up to the owner’s equity, they are contributed capital, retained earnings, treasury stocks, preferred shares and share of minority interest which is also known as non-controlling interest.
+Equity comprises of various other subparts that add up to the owner’s equity.
+They are contributed capital, retained earnings, treasury stocks, preferred shares, and share of minority interest, which is also known as non-controlling interest.

 What are Assets?